LaoZZZZZ/bartender-1.1/README.md

 # Input:

  Currently it accepts input format that is consistent with the output of extraction components.
-The second column in the input file does not needs to be the line number.
+The second column in the input file does not need to be the line number.
 It could be anything that is associated with the corresponding extracted barcode, i.e UMI.
 The first column could be the combined barcode for the double barcodes design.

 # Usage